USL-VI-ReID/MCL/README.md

 Re-identification under Unpaired Settings
 </h1>

-The implement is currently being organized and will continue to be updated.
+The implementation is under organization and will be continuously updated.

 ## Abstract